 Referred candidates are hired faster and stay longer, according to multiple industry studies.
 If your referral program produces even 20-30% of hires, you’ve cut external costs on those positions to just the referral bonus - typically $1,000-$5,000 versus $15,000+ for an agency.

-The key to a productive referral program?
-Make it easy.
-Employees won't refer if the process involves filling out forms, writing paragraphs about the candidate, or following up three times to check status.
+Making the process easy is what separates productive referral programs from ones that go ignored.
+Employees won’t refer if the process involves filling out forms, writing paragraphs about the candidate, or following up three times to check status.
 The best programs use one-click submissions, automated status updates, and transparent bonus tracking.

-Many companies post to 5-10 job boards by default without tracking which ones actually produce hires.
+Posting to 5-10 job boards by default, without tracking conversion, is budget waste by habit.
 Audit your source-of-hire data quarterly.
-Cut the boards that generate applications but not hires - they're generating noise, not pipeline.
+Cut the boards that generate applications but not hires - they’re generating noise, not pipeline.

 Redirect that budget toward sourcing tools with proven conversion rates.
-If a job board costs $300/month and produces zero hires in a quarter, that's $900 that could fund three months of an AI sourcing platform that generates qualified candidates proactively.
+A $300/month job board that produces zero hires in a quarter represents $900 that could fund three months of an AI sourcing platform generating qualified candidates proactively.

 What Are the Most Common Cost-Per-Hire Tracking Mistakes?